oils-for-unix/oils/mycpp/README.md

   build it with repeated calls to`write()`, and then call `getvalue()` at the end.

+## `mycpp` Limitations

+### Due to the Translation or C++ language

+- C++ doesn't have `try / except / else`, or `finally`
+  - This usually requires some rewriting
+- `if mylist` tests if the pointer is non-NULL; use `if len(mylist)` for non-empty test
+- Functions can have at most one keyword / optional argument.
+  - We generate two methods: `f(x)` which calls `f(x, y)` with the default value of `y`
+  - If there are two or more optional arguments:
+    - For classes, you can use the "builder pattern", i.e. add an `Init_MyMember()` method
+    - If the arguments are booleans, translate it to a single bitfield argument
+- C++ has nested scope and Python has flat function scope.
+Can cause name collisions.
+  - Could enforce this if it becomes a problem

-## Limitations Due to Garbage Collection
+### Due to Garbage Collection

+- Big limitation: I think `f(g(x))` is not allowed if g() returns a pointer!
+Due to `StackRoots`.
+  - TODO: enforce this or translate it.
-- `for x in [1, 2, 3]` is not allowed.
+- Likewise `for x in [1, 2, 3]` is not allowed.
 Assign it to a temporary variable first, so it can be picked up in `StackRoots()`.
 - Generally constructors should only assign members.
 They shouldn't call functions or raise exceptions.
-(TODO: we could enforce this.)
+  - TODO: we could enforce this.

+## Gotchas

+- C++ classes can have 2 member variables of the same name!
+From the base class and derived class.
+- Failing to declare methods `virtual` can involve the wrong one being called at runtime